-Invasive mussels use their byssal threads to swim and attach to watercraft, including boats, kayaks and paddleboards, hip waders, tackle boxes, life jackets - any hard surface that has spent time in infested waters.
-And, they're stealthy!
-They can LIVE 30 DAYS OUT OF WATER in a damp space.
+Invasive mussels use their byssal threads to swim and attach to things like boats, kayaks, paddleboards, hip waders, tackle boxes, life jackets - any hard surface that has spent time in infested waters.
+They're stealthy, too!
+They can live 30 days out of water in a damp space.
 At their smallest, they are the size of a grain of sand.
-At their largest, they are around the SIZE OF YOUR THUMBNAIL (1.5 to 2 cm).
+At their largest, they are around the size of your thumbnail (1.5 to 2 cm).